-It’s not ideal for playing live since it is not an acoustic-electric, but if you’re simply looking for a great sounding instrument to noodle around on at home or on the beach, the K1L is a great choice.
+It’s not ideal for playing live since it is not an acoustic-electric, but if you’re simply looking for a great-sounding instrument to noodle around on at home or on the beach, the K1L is a great choice.

 Overall, it is a great value for the money.
 A beginner or an intermediate player will find a lot to love in this guitar.

-- Great, slim cutaway design
+- A great, slim cutaway design

 - 4 Color Options